Intercompany agreements: Types, benefits, and best practices

 Intercompany agreements are contracts between entities under common ownership, while third-party contracts are between independent, unrelated businesses.

-Intercompany agreements face more regulatory scrutiny, especially from tax authorities looking for evidence that transactions follow the arm’s length principle, meaning transactions are priced as if the entities are unrelated.
+Intercompany agreements face more regulatory scrutiny than third-party contracts.
+Tax authorities look for evidence that transactions follow the arm's length principle, meaning prices reflect what unrelated parties would agree to.
 These agreements also carry stricter documentation requirements and higher internal governance and compliance standards.

-Your business needs intercompany agreements to comply with regulations, particularly global transfer pricing laws.
+You need intercompany agreements to comply with regulations, particularly global transfer pricing laws.
 These agreements prove your related-party transactions follow the arm's length principle and meet tax documentation standards.
+Tax authorities specifically scrutinize intercompany transactions for profit shifting, making written agreements your first line of defense.

 Intercompany agreements clarify your operational responsibilities between entities, preventing misunderstandings and ensuring continuity, even when leadership changes.